Future Fields is tackling cultured meat’s biggest problem – TechCrunch

 And there are many companies working on these technologies as well.
 Glycosan, Lyopor and Prellis are all working on building tissue scaffolding that can be used for animal organ development.

-“The vision oif our company was to accelerate this industry and move the industry along,” said Jalene Anderson-Baron.
+“The vision of our company was to accelerate this industry and move the industry along,” said Jalene Anderson-Baron.
 “At first we didn’t realize the potential of our technology.
 We thought that everyone would overcome that roadblock around the same time.
 As we were speaking with other companies and speaking with investors who had been in touch with other companies, we realized this was the key piece to move the industry forward.”